 Vegan laksa soup is made super easy courtesy of Indian simmer sauce.
 It features rice noodles in a coconut-curry base with vegetables, chickpeas or tofu, and tasty toppings.

 A dish of Southeast Asian origins (Malaysia, Singapore, Indonesia), in its original form, laksa soup is far from vegan.
 So here we’re going to throw tradition to the wind.

-Since this version already takes a lot of license, I’ve tweaked it to the point where it’s still quite recognizable, yet so much easier and faster to make.
+Since this version already takes a lot of creative license, I’ve tweaked it to the point where it’s still recognizable, yet so much easier and faster to make.

 - You can vary the vegetables used in the soup.
 I suggest baby spinach or broccoli here, but you can also use cauliflower, green peas, green beans … really, whatever you prefer or what’s in your fridge.